nawzaysfinah/transcriber/podcast_engine/README.md

 ## Troubleshooting
 - Spotify episodes are usually DRM-protected and cannot be downloaded by yt-dlp; use a publicly accessible audio URL or podcast feed.
-- Download errors: confirm the URL is a valid Spotify episode and yt-dlp is up to date.
+- Download errors: confirm the URL is publicly accessible; DRM-protected sources (including many Spotify episodes) will not work.
 - Transcription errors: verify `WHISPER_CPP_BIN` and `WHISPER_MODEL_PATH` paths.
 - LLM errors: ensure Ollama is running and the configured model is pulled locally.